Skip to content

 SecretRequired forNotes

 DATABASE_URLAPIPostgres connection string.
+Make sure the password is URL-encoded.

 IRON_MANAGEMENT_API_KEYiron-proxy management APIGenerate with openssl rand -hex 32.

-SLACK_BOT_TOKENSlackbotBot User OAuth Token from the Slack app.
+SLACK_BOT_TOKENSlackbot/APIBot User OAuth Token from the Slack app.

 SLACK_SIGNING_SECRETSlackbot/APIUsed to verify Slack webhook signatures.